cloudinary-community/gatsby-source-cloudinary/CONTRIBUTING.md

 You can improve [documentation](#improving-the-documentation), help [fellow users](#i-have-a-question), report [bugs](#reporting-bugs), suggest [enhancements](#suggesting-enhancements) or [contribute code](#your-first-code-contribution).

-## Why is it important to us that you contribute?
+## Why do we need your help?

-Our Cloudinary Source Plugin should become easier to use, and your help is vital  👊
+As a user you know best how to make our Cloudinary Source Plugin better for users like you. 👊

 ## Other ways to support our plugin

-If you like our plugin but don't have time to contribute, that's perfectly okay.
-There are other easy ways to support our plugin:
+If you like our plugin but don't have time to contribute, we have other easy ways to support our plugin:

 ⭐️ Star our Github repository\
-🐦 Tweet about our plugin, and tag @cloudinary\
+🐦 Write a tweet and mention our plugin and tag @cloudinary\
-👩‍💻 Create content about our plugin and let @cloudinary know on Twitter\
+👩‍💻 Write some content and mention our plugin and let @cloudinary know on Twitter\
-✍️ Refer to the plugin in your project's readme\
+✍️ Refer to our plugin in your project's readme\
-👩‍🏫 Mention the plugin at local meetups and tell your friends/colleague
+👩‍🏫 Mention our plugin when you attend local meetups and tell your friends and colleagues

 &nbsp;